-Digital Inclusion Journey in Redbridge
+Digital inclusion journey in Redbridge

 In the London Borough of Redbridge (LBR), digital inclusion has not been a simple matter to address.
 Within LBR, we estimate 35% of residents are digitally excluded, 66.6% of residents are from an ethnic minority group, and for 24.5% English is not a first language.